Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to

 We note that the shift of the satellite peaks to their final state positions for the average time spectral function occurs in two stages, with half the shift occurring at negative times and the remaining shift occurring at positive times.
-Another common feature of all three spectral functions is that, while they all obey the spectral weight sum rule (\ref{eq:sumrule}) exactly, analytically, at all times, and to high accuracy numerically \cite{Note1}, they nevertheless also exhibit regions of negative spectral weight for certain time ranges.
+Another common feature of all three spectral functions is that, while they all obey the spectral weight sum rule (\ref{eq:sumrule}) exactly, analytically, at all times, and to high accuracy numerically \cite{Note2}, they nevertheless also exhibit regions of negative spectral weight for certain time ranges.
 This occurs in all cases in the time range where the largest amount of spectral weight is being rearranged, i.e., for $0<t\lesssim +1/\Gamma$ in the case $t=t_1$ [Fig.~\ref{fig:fig1}(b)], at $-1/\Gamma\lesssim t <0$ for the case $t=t_2$ [Fig.~\ref{fig:fig1}(e)], and in the time range $-1/\Gamma \lesssim t \lesssim +1/\Gamma$ for the average time spectral function [Figs.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d)].
 These regions of negative spectral weight occur mainly in the frequency range above the satellite peaks in the first case [Fig.~\ref{fig:fig1}(b)], predominantly in the frequency range between the satellite peaks in the last case [Fig.~\ref{fig:fig1}(e)] and both between and above the satellite peaks in the second case [Figs.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d)].